MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

 ####    [Client]
 All forms of visual assistance is disallowed.
 This includes but is not limited to...
-- Sight HUDs/Nametag on hover
+- Sight HUDs, Nametags on hover, Combat Features, Etc
 - Hitboxes, ARC, Wireframe, or similar client-enabled features.
-- Weapons or devices which mark the position of an avatar.

 ## **Glossary**
    - [Direct AT] AT Damage dealt by the source of the collision